hildegw/readable/README.md

 ## Server API
-The application connects to 'http://localhost:3001' Please refer to the server readme file if you need more information (./api-server/README.md).
+The application connects to 'http://localhost:3001'

+Please refer to the server readme file for detailed information on the API (./api-server/README.md).

 ## Limitations